-Return all books and media to the return slot at the Information Desk or to the separate return slots outside the library.
+Return all books and media to the Circulation Desk during operating hours.

-Most renewals can be made unlimited times by going to the Information Desk in the Simon Melendres Library.
+Most renewals can be made by going to the Circulation Desk in the Simon Melendres Library.
 Faculty can renew their items in person or by emailing the library.
-Renewal policies for Interlibrary Loan items may vary.
-Please contact the library for more information at steve.valdez@labi.edu.
+Please contact the library for more information at library@labi.edu.
 You may not renew an item if the item is excessively overdue, on hold for another patron, or if you have unpaid fines or charges.
 No renewals may be made by telephone or by a third party.